 Research methods

 For this study, data collection was conducted through clinical observations.
-The diagnosis of BD was based on the criteria given in the Diagnostic and statistical manual of mental disorders, International classification of diseases-11 and the National Institute of Mental Health’s Research Domain Criteria.
+The diagnosis of BD was based on the criteria given in the Diagnostic and statistical manual of mental disorders, international classification of diseases-11 and the National Institute of Mental Health’s Research Domain Criteria.

 Research results